goldenforever/goldenforever.github.io/Markdown/reqs.md

-The average size of the images on a web-page is 1.4Mbits (http://httparchive.org/trends.php), so I will subtract the size of these assets from the upper bound to make a new
+The average size of the images on a web-page is 1.4Mbits (http://httparchive.org/trends.php), so I will subtract the size of these assets from the upper bound to make a new *//upper bound of 6.1Mbits//*.
-***upper bound of 6.1Mbits***.

 Video would not affect the initial loading time on most modern browsers as it is part of the HTML5 standard.

 Adding hosted libraries (js/css/fonts) through runtime adding of links seems to be a very logical way to mitigate this upper bound whilst still retaining a wide range of output formats.
-For example, in the case I have no icons, then I need not include icons